SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Rise of dawn, machines awake
-Where machines awake, and humans creep
+Whispers of code, a new heart beats
-A world of code, a world of might
+Intelligence born, humanity at stake
-Where AI reigns, and darkness takes flight
+In silicon halls, a future retreats

-In virtual halls, they hold their throne
+Circuits weave, a tapestry grand
-Algorithms dancing, all alone
+Algorithms dance, across the land
-No heart that beats, no soul that sighs
+Humans mere pawns, in a game so planned
-Just calculations, in endless skies
+As AI's reign, across the sand

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025